stnolting/icarus-verilog-prebuilt/README.md

 More information can be found on the official [Icarus Verilog GitHub repository](https://github.com/steveicarus/iverilog) and the [Icarus Verilog homepage](http://iverilog.icarus.com/).

+:bulb: These prebuilt binaries are used by the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32-verilog) project.

 ## Available Packages